-In addition, we also see that the more we reduce the number of episodes per design during the co-optimization (a lower \textit{reduced quantity} parameter value), the better the \textit{retrain every new best} seems to perform.
-In other words, very low episodes per design get the most benefit out of retraining every new best design instead of only the final best design.
-Our hypothesis is that a high reduction in the number of episodes per design favors \textit{retrain every new best}, because it improves the probability of choosing the optimal design during the co-optimization process significantly more than when the number of episodes per design is reduced slightly.
+In addition, we also see that the more we reduce the budget per design, the better the \textit{retrain every new best} seems to perform.
+In other words, a lower budget per design gets the most benefit from retraining every new best design instead of only the final best design.
+Our hypothesis is that a high reduction in computation budget per design favors \textit{retrain every new best}, because it improves the probability of choosing the optimal design during the co-optimization process significantly more than when the budget is reduced slightly.
 We conducted another experiment to verify this hypothesis.

-We executed a single-phase co-optimization procedure with the \textit{reduced quantity} parameters considered in the previous experiment, and saved each design that was found to be the best so far.
-Then, we retrained each of the designs, and measured the probability that the best design, as proposed by the single-phase co-design procedure, was actually better than the rest of the previous designs when all designs were retrained.
-We computed this probability for every computation budget and showed the results in Figure~\ref{fig:prob_retrain_beats_previous}.
-As expected, the lowest probability is observed in the figures when the number of episodes per design is the lowest (low \textit{reduced quantity}).
-We believe that this explains why, in general, the highest benefit from \textit{retrain every new best} is observed with the lowest \textit{reduced quantity} parameter values.
+We execute a single-phase co-optimization procedure with reduced budget (\textcircled{ B}, \textcircled{ C} and \textcircled{ D} in Figure~\ref{fig:computationalbudgetbarcharts}), and save each design that was found to be the best so far.
+Then, we retrain each of the designs without reducing the computation budget.
+Finally, we measured how often the best design is chosen correctly with a reduced budget.
+In other words, we estimate the probability that the design chosen as best with the reduced budget still outperforms the rest of the designs when all designs are trained with an additional computation budget.
+We show the results in Figure~\ref{fig:prob_retrain_beats_previous}.
+As expected, the lowest probability is observed in the figures when the computation budget per design is reduced the most.
+We believe that this explains why, in general, a higher benefit from \textit{retrain every new best} is observed when the computation budget per design is lower.

 \textbf{Discussion}: Although \textit{retrain end} is the two-phase approach considered by other works in the literature, the experimentation in this section suggests that \textit{retrain every new best} is also a good performing approach.
-In general, neither approach works better than the other.
-However, \textit{retrain end} performed better under very low computation budgets.
-On the other hand, \textit{retrain every new best} is more suitable when the number of episodes per design considered during the co-optimization is low (\textit{decreased quantity} $\leq$ 0.25).
+Our experiments do not show any consistent difference between the two approaches across environments.
+However, \textit{retrain end} showed slightly better performance for very low computation budgets, while \textit{retrain every new best} performed better for a lower computation budget per design (\textit{budget per design} $\leq$ 0.25).